mblue9/EuroBioC2024/content/sponsors.md

 The conference is unique in that in addition to talks and poster session, the meeting features workshops which provide hands-on learning in Bioconductor.
 All conference materials (videos, slides, talks, posters, workshops) are published online such that the conference provides a rich resource for learning Bioconductor.

-> Interested in sponsoring EuroBioC2023? <br>
+### Interested in sponsoring EuroBioC2024?

 Please contact <eurobioc@bioconductor.org>

-**Your sponsorship will help increase diversity and representation at the European Bioconductor Conference 2023** by:
+**Your sponsorship will help increase diversity and representation at the European Bioconductor Conference 2024** by:

 - Reducing registration costs for academic participants, trainees and especially students from countries outside CA, EEA, UK or US.
 - Funding travel scholarships for students, trainees and postdoctoral fellows from countries outside CA, EEA, UK or US.